 - The symptoms are mild and temporary.
 Nasal congestion related to the flu, for example, can be alleviated with nasal sprays.

 - A doctor has previously determined the need for medication.
 You do not have to visit the doctor’s office every year for a pollen allergy, for example, if the allergy has been diagnosed previously and over-the-counter medicines have been suitable.

-Pharmacy staff can also give advice on home care and over-the-counter medicines; they can also direct you to visit the doctor’s office.
+Pharmacy staff can give advice on treatment at home and over-the-counter medicines.
+If necessary, the pharmacy staff can also direct you to visit the doctor’s office.